Welcome to this traveler’s guide to Pipa beach in Brazil!

 Everything from nightlife, to boutique and craft shops.
 Here you’ll find local artisanal products including whole foods as well as hippy gear.

-Below we will look at some of the most popular beaches in Pipa that you can visit all in the space of one short walk (not so short for lazy people).
+Below we will look at some of the popular beaches in Pipa that you can visit in the space of one short walk (not so short for lazy people).

 We will start with one of the most popular that you’ll likely arrive at after leaving the strip: